When does Winter Love Island start on ITV2? New host, cast, location and your questions answered

 Is there a trailer for Winter Love Island?

-The primary teaser for Winter Love Island was unveiled throughout I’m a Superstar on 2nd December.
+The primary teaser for Winter Love Island was unveiled throughout I’m a Celeb on 2nd December.

 Anybody else prepared for some sunshine? ????????????#LoveIsland #WinterIsDumped @loveisland pic.twitter.com/6YKHMDpnyu